 Whether you're looking for a light and leisurely ride or something a bit more challenging, Newport offers some of the most scenic paths for exploring on two wheels.
-Cover more ground and avoid parking with these resources for exploring our Classic Coast by bike.
+Cover more ground and avoid parking with these resources for exploring The Classic Coast by bike.

 The following information is courtesy of bikenewport.org